 Should you buy a city or hybrid bike?

 Between the two, city bikes are optimal for shorter distances, moderate speeds, and altogether more relaxed urban riding.
 They’re not inherently slow; they’re just not optimized for fast riding.

-Hybrids are optimal for riders who don’t mind sacrificing a little comfort to ride generally faster, especially over more long and open commutes with less stop and go.
-And it’s worth clarifying that hybrid bikes are not uncomfortable.
+Hybrids are optimal for riders who don’t mind sacrificing a little comfort to ride generally faster, especially over more long and open commutes with less stop-and-go.
+To be clear, hybrid bikes are not uncomfortable.
 They just sacrifice the perfect comfort of upright riding for a more efficient pedaling and precise handling.

 If at all possible, try to test both a city and a hybrid bike in person.
-Although I hope the overview of similarities and differences here has been helpful, the feeling of actually riding each one is hard to fully capture in words.
+I hope this overview is helpful, but the feeling of actually riding each one is hard to fully capture in words.

 If you’re not sure buying a new bike makes sense at this point, then there’s no need to spend money just yet.
 A few key accessories can turn almost any reasonable bike into a practical, useful one.
 Read this guide to learn what and how.